15 Unforgettable Places to Visit in Cuba

 If you’re looking for somewhere off the beaten path, Varadero is not it; this is by far Cuba’s most popular beach destination, both with international travelers and Cubans looking for a beach escape.
 However, Varadero is also the most convenient place for a beach getaway in Cuba.

-While Varadero is home to several resorts, the 16 km of white-sand beach that runs the length of this unique peninsula are easily accessible and public, meaning that even on the busiest beach day, you’ll be able to find a space for some peace and quiet if that’s what you’re looking for.
+While there are endless resorts in Varadero to choose from, the 16 km of white-sand beach that runs the length of this unique peninsula is easily accessible and public, meaning that even on the busiest beach day, you’ll be able to find a space for some peace and quiet if that’s what you’re looking for.

-While the stunning Valley of Viñales is a favorite day trip from Havana, don’t limit yourself to just a few hours in this incredible place to visit in Cuba.
+While the stunning Valley of Viñales is a favorite day trip from Havana, don’t limit yourself to just a few hours in one of the most incredible places to visit in Cuba.
 One of the most stunning natural spots in the interior of Cuba, Viñales is a must-visit destination for any traveler in Cuba.

 Viñales is best known for its impressive limestone “karsts,” jutting out from the ground like sheer-faced mountains, giving the lush valleys an impressive and completely unique to anything you’ve seen.

 Other than being beautiful, Viñales is also known for being home to Cuba’s best tobacco plantations, so a visit to these family-owned farms to learn about one of Cuba’s most famous exports is a must.
-You can explore the farms on horseback or by hiking through the valley.
+You can explore the farms on horseback or by hiking through the valley – it is one of the best destinations for hiking in Cuba.

-It is easily accessible from the Jardines del Rey Airport on neighboring Cayo Coco, or from the nearby provincial capital city of Ciego de Ávila.
+This tiny white sand cay is one of the most underrated Caribbean islands, though it’s a popular destination for those looking for a beach resort stay.
+It is easily accessible from its own Jardines del Rey Airport or from the nearby provincial capital city of Ciego de Ávila.
 Whether traveling by bus, shared taxi, or plane, you’ll have your choice of transport options.

 What to Pack for Cuba